Skip to main content

 Scarborough’s Reading Rope model

-Lessons and activities that build language comprehension are helpful for all students and are particularly important for students who are English-learners or who speak a dialect of English at home that’s different from the texts they encounter at school.
+Lessons and activities that build language comprehension are helpful for all students and are particularly important for students who are English-learners or who speak a of English at home that’s different from the texts they encounter at school.
 Guidance for language comprehension instruction can be found in the “In Practice” section of this module.
 Additional supports for English-learners (opens in a new window) can be found at Colorin Colorado.

 Background knowledge